kyokley/PPP/README.md

 PPP is designed to be run through docker containers (docker-compose).
 Various commands are included in the Makefile as a convenience.

 ### Building
-The following variables should be defined in your shell, or even better, in a `.env` file before trying to build.
+The following environment variables should be defined in your shell, or even better, in a `.env` file before trying to build.
 The variables that should be defined are listed below:

 | Variable            | Description              |
 |---------------------|--------------------------|